Iain3024/Iain3024.github.io/_posts/2017-1-31-delegate-and-event.md

 A method could be assigned to a delegate variable.

 In addition, delegate is a reference type.

+Delegate is similar to method pointer in C++.

+However, delegate is a type-safety pointer.

+As a delegate must point to a method that are match the define of the delegate.

 How to use delegate?